Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 - Use `--min_samples_leaf` to set the minimum number of samples required at a leaf node (default is 10).
 - Set `--max_features` to specify the number of features to consider when looking for the best split.
 Accepts options like "sqrt", "log2", or a float (e.g., 0.5 for 50% of features).
 - Use `--n_splits` to define how many folds to use for cross-validation when evaluating the model (default is 5).
+- The outputs include: Survival probability curve, Calibration curve, plot of feature importance, and performace metrics (C-index and IBS).

 # Contact: